ansible/ansible/docsite/latest/rst/intro_configuration.rst

     * ~/.ansible.cfg
     * ansible.cfg (in the playbook directory)

-If multiple file locations matching the above exist, the last location on the list is used.
-Settings are not merged.
+If multiple file locations matching the above exist, the last location on the above list is used.
+Settings in files are not merged together.
-The last file in the list is found and the others will be ignored.

 .. contents::
    :depth: 2